noahucab/terraform-lamp-template/README.md

 # Provisioning a AWS instance using Infrastructure as Code with Terraform

 As part of our improving our workflows and automating repeatable steps in our processes, this code will provision a web server without going through tedious steps when setting your web server instance with the GUI.
-Streamlining our processes would help us focus on the business process and on how we can solve the problems that are repeatable in nature.
+Streamlining our processes would help us focus on the business process and making sure we are always staying up-to-date.

 In this code, it will setup a LAMP-stack based server.
 All the necesary toolings and libraries will be installed when you execute the code or template.